-1. This problem is from PHYS 1303.
-During a blizzard, a rancher is forced to drop hay bales from an airplane to feed her cattle.
+- 1. This problem is originally from the remote, misty past (PHYS 1303).
+During a ferocious blizzard, a rancher is forced to drop hay bales from an airplane to feed her cattle.
 She flies her plane horizontally at a speed $v = 160 \,\mathrm{km/hr}$ and drops the bales a height $H = 80 \,\mathrm{m}$ above the flat range.
-You can ignore air friction for both questions below.

-a) She wants the bales to land s = 30 m behind the cattle so as not to hit them.
+Ignore air friction for both questions below. - a) She wants the bales to land s = 30 m behind the cattle so as not to hit them.
 Where should she push the bales out of the airplane with respect to the edge of the cattle crowd?
 A figure may help.
-Box your numerical answer.

-b) To not hit the longhorns, what is the longest time error $\Delta t$ she could make while pushing the bales out of the plane?
-(I have no idea how she flies the plane and pushes out the bales.)
-Box your answer.

-2. This problem is less hard than it may look at first glance and can be solved with PHYS 1303 knowledge.
+Box your numerical answer. - b) To not hit the longhorns, what is the longest time error Δt she could make while pushing the bales out of the plane?
+(I have no idea how she simultaneously flies the plane and pushes out the bales.)
+Box your answer. - 2.
+This problem is less hard than it may look at first glance and can be solved with PHYS 1303 knowledge.
 A baseball is launched by an air cannon with a velocity $\mathbf{v_0}$ such that it passes through two points both a distance h above the horizontal.
-Show that if the gun is adjusted for maximum range, the separation d of the two points is
+Show that if the gun is adjusted for maximum range (ignore air friction), the separation d of the two points is